 Finding a true blue best friend takes time and usually happens from circumstance.
-You can't, after all, push a friendship faster than it's meant to go.
+Friendships take time to develop, and you may meet someone you click with right away, or it might take years.
 But there are a few things you can do to increase your odds of gaining a best friend.

 Understand Your Desire for a Best Friend